MFlowCode/MFC/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 # Description

-Please include a summary of the changes and the related issue.
+Please include a summary of the changes and the related issue(s) if they exist.
 Please also include relevant motivation and context.
-List any dependencies that are required for this change.

-Fixes # (issue)
+Fixes #(issue) [optional]

 ## Type of change